Variational Monte Carlo#

 \[ \nabla^2 \Psi = \frac{\partial^2}{\partial x^2}+ \frac{\partial^2}{\partial y^2}+ \frac{\partial^2}{\partial z^2} \]

-You can do this using the stanadard finite difference stencil for the Laplacian
+You can do this using the standard finite difference stencil for the Laplacian

 \[ \frac{\partial^2 F}{\partial x^2} \approx \frac{F(x+\delta) +F(x-\delta) -2F(x)}{\delta^2} \]